 Marijuana is no worse for you than alcohol and the majority of Canadians realize this.
 The United States of America has decided that cutting off funds from anti-prohibition groups supercedes Canadian sovereignty.
 Prime Minister Harper and the Conservative Government agree with the United States’ regressive drug policies so they have allowed Marc Emery to be sacrificed and Minister Nicholson is refusing to prevent the extradition.
 This sets a dangerous precedent: that the United States can enforce its laws in Canada without any governmental opposition.

-Posted in Canadian Politics, cannabis, Conservative Party of Canada, Foreign Policy, Liberal Party of Canada, Politics, United States Politics
+Posted in Canadian Politics, Liberal Party of Canada, Conservative Party of Canada, Politics, United States Politics, cannabis, Foreign Policy

 “I get high with a little help from my friends.” – Stephen Harper.

 Does this mean the Prime Minister has changed his position on cannabis prohibition?

 Mexico: Decriminalized small amounts of a wide variety of drugs (including heroin and marijuana) on August 21st.

 Argentina: Today, their supreme court in ruled that it is unconstitutional to punish people for using marijuana for personal consumption.
 President Cristina Fernandez de Kirchner has repeatedly called for decriminalization of marijuana in Argentina.